mkumm/mkumm_blog/content/posts/i-built-a-thing/index.md

 - Be able to tap a card and view a profile with a vCard download option
 - Be able to scan a code and view a profile with a vCard download option
 - Make sure there were no inherent security blockers from Android or iPhone
-- Validate as quick and as cheap as possible
+- Prototype as quick and as cheap as possible

 It did not take long to land on both QR Codes and NFC tap technology.
 I ordered some very cheap writable NFC cards from Amazon.
 To write to those cards I found [NFC Tools](https://apps.apple.com/us/app/nfc-tools/id1252962749), a free (although I upgraded for maybe $5) NFC writer.

-To view the profile and download the vCard I just need a single page where the tap/scan would open a static profile and a button to download a vCard.
-I used [Netlify](https://www.netlify.com/) and their free tier to host the page.
+To view the profile and download the vCard I just needed a single webpage where the tap/scan would open a static profile and a button to download a vCard.
+I used [Netlify](https://www.netlify.com/) and their free tier to host that one static page.
 On a side note the folks over at Netlify seem really nice, I hope I get to use them for some future project.
-Learning the vCard spec wasn't too bad and in the end there is a lot of sample data to help get you going.
+Learning the vCard spec wasn't too bad and there is a lot of sample data to get you started.

 Everything worked as expected.
-The novelty of the tap was fun for the people I asked to give it a try.
-Within the first week I had a working prototype and enough confidence that I could build something useful.
+The novelty of the tap was fun for the people.
+Within the first week I had a working prototype and enough confidence that I could build something people would at least hav a little fun with.

 **Total Cost (so far)**: $10